Shafiq al-Hout: Teaching and writing career

 After graduating from the AUB, he took up the profession of being a teacher in Beirut's al-Maqassed School, but the administration disliked the discussions he frequently held with the students on the subject of the Palestinian cause, and eventually removed him from his post.
 Prior to his emigration to Kuwait in 1956 for another teaching job, al-Hout obtained Lebanese citizenship, despite reservations by his father.
 It was during his brief stay in Kuwait that he met Yasser Arafat and other Palestinian activists.
-Two years later, after correspondence with Salim al-Lawzi, he returned to Lebanon where he was given the post of chief editor at the Lebanese magazine al-Hawadeth run by al-Lawzi.
+Two years later, after correspondence with Salim al-Lawzi, he returned to Lebanon where he was given the post of chief editor at the Lebanese magazine Al Hawadeth run by al-Lawzi.
 He soon gained a reputation of being a Nasserist—a supporter of Egyptian president at the time, Gamal Abdel Nasser—journalist.

 Political career

 Founding of the PLF and PLO

-Al-Hout was one of the founders of the Palestinian Liberation Front (PLF) in 1961, the Palestinian faction which he supported throughout his life.
-Through al-Hawadeth as a platform, al-Hout was able to start the underground political movement and issued a monthly newsletter titled Tariq al-Awda, or "The Path of Return," which until 1964 was printed at al-Hawadeth Printing House.
+Al-Hout was one of the founders of the Palestine Liberation Front (PLF) in 1961, the Palestinian faction which he supported throughout his life.
+Through Al Hawadeth as a platform, al-Hout was able to start the underground political movement and issued a monthly newsletter titled Tariq al-Awda, or "The Path of Return," which until 1964 was printed at Al Hawadeth Printing House.
 Prior to that, he helped establish the PLF's newspaper Abtal al-Awda ("Heroes of the Return") in 1960.

 Membership in the PLF increased steadily and according to al-Hout, by 1964 it included "newcomers from the refugee camps in Lebanon, Kuwait, Syria, Jordan, Amman, the West Bank, as well as people belonging to the different Palestinian classes, ranging from simple workers to teachers and engineers."
 Their stated aim was to struggle for the liberation of Palestine" and emphasize the Arab character of that cause.

 Al-Hout later served as Deputy Secretary-General of the Arab Journalists Union in 1963 and held this post until 1967.
 He formed an alliance with Ahmed Shukeiri, the Chairman of the Palestine Liberation Organization (PLO) and attended the first conference by the Palestinian National Council (PNC) in Jerusalem in May 1964, becoming an original founder.
-He resigned from his post at al-Hawadeth to focus on his new post within the PLO.
+He resigned from his post at Al Hawadeth to focus on his new post within the PLO.